 More cards!
 “Movin’ on up…”

 Game two’s opponent is yet another feisty iconic figure, the powerful, if dimwittingly so, mage Millhouse Manastorm.
 He’s definitely the unintentionally sad comedic figure from World of Warcraft, but in taking our next babystep, we further explore cause and effect.
 In this game, buff cards are introduced.
 Cards like the Raid Leader that buff other minions show us that the game is more than just dropping low health attack minions, it’s about knowing in what order you need to drop them to get the most out of their attack points.
-You’ll also begin to learn what exactly it means to play “offensively” vice playing “defensively”.
-In a card game such as this, to be offensive means to attack your opponent’s hero directly, where defensive means to build up your minions and destroy or crowd-control theirs while holding back on attacking the hero directly.
+You’ll also begin to learn what exactly it means to play “offensively” vice playing “defensively.”
+In a card game such as this, to be offensive means to attack your opponent’s hero directly, where defensive means to build up your minions and destroy or crowd-control your opponent’s while holding back on attacking their hero directly.
 But this is just a baby step; you’ll get the real lesson on this in a later match.
 Lastly, and most importantly, you’ll learn about managing your mana.
 “Just you wait until I get more mana,” you’ll hear Millhouse exclaim.
 You even start off the game with The Coin card that shows you the benefits of not playing first in the coin toss.
 By the end of the match, the idea of knowing when to play a big-mana minion/spell vice several small ones should be well supplanted because it starts to pick up from there.

 Match Lesson: Mana Crystals and management; playing the minions or the costly spells